jayoung/Rtest_and_Rnotes/Rscripts/zz_test_renderRmd_in_series/test_randomCodeBits_part2.md

 2025-11-03

-# Goal

-First in a set of two linked Rmd scripts, to help me test my `render_Rmd_series.perl` script.
+This is the second in a set of two linked Rmd scripts, to help me test my `render_Rmd_series.perl` script.

-This script (part2) plots the fake datasetwe made in part1.
+This script (part2) plots the fake dataset we made in part1.

 ``` r
 # load iris_plus_groups